mdeguzman827/mdeguzman827.github.io/_posts/2017-02-28-DataScience.md

 ![_config.yml]({{ site.baseurl }}/images/confusion.png)

 I found my accuracy, precision, recall and F1 scores to be quite terrible due to the lack of data to train on.
+The accuracy was about 52%, precision at 50%, recall at 52%, and F1 at 48%.
+This means that we have roughly a 50:50 chance of predicting the correct salary, which is about the same as a coin toss.
+The reason these values are really bad is due to the limited data and concentration of most data points in the 50-100k range.
+Thus, the model couldn't train much on other salary ranges.
-The model tended to overpredict the $0 - $50,000 salaries with values between $50,000 - $100,000.
-This is a very bad idea since it discourage employees that thought they were getting a bigger salary.
+The model also tended to overpredict the $0 - $50,000 salaries with values between $50,000 - $100,000.
+This is a very bad idea since it discourages employees that thought they were getting a bigger salary.

 ## Conclusion ##